hexie1995/Sequential-Link-Prediction/Readme.md

 </div>

-### To run Top-Sequential and the T-SBM without the whole Ensemble-Sequential method (NOT VERY RECOMMENDED, but doable)
+<h2 align="center">To run Top-Sequential and the T-SBM without the whole Ensemble-Sequential method (NOT VERY RECOMMENDED, but doable) </h2>

 There's currently no way to run T-SBM individually in this directory, because what we have done for the paper and arguably the best way to run it individually will be to run it through its original Github [T-SBM](https://github.com/seeslab/MMmultilayer).